2020 Artists of Promise - Creative Writing Competition

 The upper right corner of each page of the entry must include the Page Number.
 Your name appearing anywhere on your creative writing document will result in an automatic disqualification.

-Entries must be submitted online via the Survey Monkey Applied website.
+Entries must be submitted online.
 College coordinators will verify submissions.
 Please note the document MUST be word-processed in a 12 point type and in 8 1/2 x 11” formatting.

 - A contestant must be a currently enrolled "for credit" student at one of the Maricopa Community Colleges (All faculty excluded).
 Entries must be works written during the students' enrollment in credit courses at an MCCCD college.
 Students who have previously won First Place in a category are not eligible to submit again in that category.

-- ALL entries MUST be submitted online through the Survey Monkey Applied Link: insert link
+- ALL entries MUST be submitted via the online application

 - Only one entry per category may be submitted by an individual.
 Entries cannot be works from a previous publication or works that have already placed in the Maricopa district competition.